SPbSAT/simplifier/README.md

 #### Python dependencies

-Python 3.10 is used for scripts located in the `tools/` directory.
+Python 3.10 is available in the provided virtual machine and is used for the scripts located in the `tools/` directory.

-To install dependencies globally execute:
+To install additional python dependencies globally execute:

 ```sh
 pip3 install tools/dependencies/*